Cyber Monday 2019: The best TV deals you can get now

-It's only one more sleep til Cyber Monday but some early TV discounts are starting to trickle in.
-And that's not to mention all the great deals that are still available from Black Friday.
-Walmart, Best Buy, Costco, Amazon, Target and more are all offering great deals on TVs, just in time for all your holiday movie nights.
-Get a 32-inch HD Smart LED TV from Insignia for $100 at Amazon, a 70-inch RCA 4K Roku TV for $530 at Walmart or a 65-inch TCL 6-Series Roku Ultra HD TV for $700 at Walmart.
+Cyber Monday is here and the TV discounts are in.
+Today you can save big on huge screens (and small ones) from Walmart, Best Buy, Costco, Amazon, Target and more, just in time holiday movie nights.
+Get a 32-inch HD Smart LED TV from Insignia for $100 at Amazon, a 70-inch RCA 4K Roku TV for $530 at Walmart or our favorite TV of the year, a 65-inch TCL 6-Series Roku Ultra HD TV, for $700 at Walmart.

-We're keeping a constant eye on these deals and we're still on the lookout for Cyber Monday TV savings from TCL, LG, Vizio, Samsung and Sony.
-Our CNET team has reviewed most of the TVs we've shared below, and we've included everything we know about the ones we haven't reviewed.
-We'll keep updating this page as Cyber Monday kicks off in earnest, so bookmark this page and be sure to check back.
+We're keeping a constant eye on these deals from TCL, LG, Vizio, Samsung and Sony.
+We've reviewed most of the TVs we've shared below, and we've included everything we know about the ones we haven't reviewed.
+We'll keep updating this page as Cyber Monday sales continue to pop throughout the day, check back often.

 Best TV deals right now